Below are a number of testimonials from users of Transking products

-Starting a business from scratch, is nothing more than hard work, with little or no reward in the first Five years, & it doesnt get any easier in the next Five years.
-With the advent of Tautliners, Life became a whole lot easier.
+Starting a business from scratch, is nothing more than hard work, with little or no reward in the first five years, and it doesn’t get any easier in the next five years.
+With the advent of Tautliners, life became a whole lot easier.

 Our company ordered its first 20 Pallet Tautliner from SX Trailers.
-A Second unit was order within six months.
-We then asked Lindsay King (SX) to manufacture, Four rigid body Tautliners for our Whitegoods distribution &: general.
+A second unit was ordered within six months.
+We then asked Lindsay King (SX) to manufacture, Four rigid body Tautliners for our Whitegoods distribution & general freight.

-Twenty years has past & our association with Lindsay has continued, through his Innovative approach to making life easier for the Co. & drivers alike.
+Twenty years has passed & our association with Lindsay has continued, through his Innovative approach to making life easier for the Co. & drivers alike.

 We have been operating the – Transking Quickloc System since its inception,& now have Six of the Quickloc units operating daily.
 The time saved using the Quickloc, quickly covers the initial cost of the system.